Baxter Barracks |

 This was one of the largest U.S. Cavalry and Field Artillery posts in the country at the time.
 During the two World Wars it was used as a Regular Army mobilization center and training area.
 Deactivated in 1943, it was then primarily used as a storage depot.
 It was taken over by the Air Force in 1952 and renamed Ethan Allen Air Force Base.
 Despite public protest, it was finally closed in 1960.
-Most of the former base is now owned by the University of Vermont and St. Michael's College.
-The Fort Ethan Allen Museum is located in the former 1890's era Pump House, at 11 Marcy Drive, open only by appointment or special occasion.
+Most of the former base is now owned by the University of Vermont and St. Michael's College (North Campus).
+The Fort Ethan Allen Museum is located in the former 1890's era Pump House, at 11 Marcy Drive, open by appointment or special occasion.
 The Parade Ground is now a community park shared between the Townships of Colchester and Essex.

 (1898 - present), near Winooski

 A Spanish-American War muster camp for state troops, located adjacent to Fort Ethan Allen.
 Later renamed for each current state governor until 1945.
-The site is now part of Camp Johnson, the present-day training camp of the Vermont National Guard.
+The site is now part of Camp Johnson, the present-day training center and headquarters of the Vermont National Guard.
 Located here is the Vermont National Guard Museum and Library.

 Fort Ste.
 Anne

 (1666 - 1676), Isle La Motte

 Ste.
 Anne's Shrine (1893) marks the site of a French fort and mission on Lake Champlain.
 The site is the state's oldest white settlement.
 The fort served as a defense against the Mohawk Indians to the south.
 The fort's site plan was reportedly similar to Fort Ste.
 Thérèse in Québec, a wooden stockade with a 15-foot high double palisade and four corner bastions, about 144 feet by 96 feet in dimension.
 Also known as Fort La Motte.
 Reported by the British (New York militia) to be already in ruins before 1690.
 Site was excavated in 1895-96.
 A small museum is on the grounds, which includes relics of the fort.
 State marker located on West Shore Road.

 Fort at Isle La Motte